Enter the total of other allowable adjustments as described below. Include an explanation for each adjustment.

 u.
 Net operating loss, Iowa

-Residents: Enter any Iowa net operating loss carryforward/carryback and attach the IA 123 and supporting documentation, if any.
+Residents: Enter any Iowa net operating loss carryforward or carryback and include the IA 124 and supporting documentation, if any.

-Nonresidents: Enter any Iowa-source net operating loss carryforward/carryback on your Schedule IA 126.
+Nonresidents: Enter any Iowa-source net operating loss carryforward or carryback on your Schedule IA 126.
 Nonresidents do not enter net operating losses on the IA 1040 return.
-Attach the IA 123 and supporting documentation, if any.
+Include the IA 124 and supporting documentation, if any.

 v.
 Organ transplant expenses